ByEmberAndAsh/byemberandash.github.io/_posts/2019-11-24-project-galileo.markdown

 ---
 layout: post
-title: Project Galileo: A Trophy Dark One-Shot
+title: Project Galileo - A Trophy Dark One-Shot
 date: 2019-11-24 00:00:01 +000
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 img: 20191124-project-galileo-cover.jpg